August 2020 Addendum

-Plan Sponsor and Plan Administrator Action Items
+Employer and Plan Administrator Action Items

 In our experience, most participants and beneficiaries of deceased participants elect a distribution soon after termination of employment or death, as applicable, so it is fairly rare a plan sponsor or administrator must contend with the RMD rules.
-These changes will, however, compel the plan sponsor and plan administrator to address practices and procedures with the plan’s third party administrator and/or recordkeeper to assure compliance with these provisions going forward.
+These changes, however, will compel the plan sponsor and plan administrator to address practices and procedures with the plan’s third party administrator and/or recordkeeper to assure compliance with these provisions going forward.

 Plan amendments are not required at this time; rather the last day of the first plan year beginning on or after January 1, 2022 is the amendment deadline for the both the SECURE Act and CARES Act changes.
 Both amendments must reflect the manner in which the plan has been administered since January 1, 2020.